2017 monitoring season

 Looking ahead to 2018, we intend to grow our monitoring program to increase monitoring at our beaches, and increase sampling throughout the week.
 The data collected not only helps lake users, but also will allow scientists to forecast long-range lake conditions.

-Madison is a leader in so many respects, and our citizen scientists are helping us lead in providing lake information to the public.
-The more information we can continue to deliver, the more confidence people will have using our lakes — and the more lake health will be a top priority for everybody.
+Madison is a leader in so many respects.
+Our citizen scientists are helping us lead in providing lake information to the public.
+The more information we can continue to deliver, the more confidence people will have using our lakes.
+In turn, lake health will be a top priority for everybody.